International Recruitment Project Stages

 Stage 2 - Screening and Documentation

-If your CV is screened successful one of the international recruitment coordinator’s will be in contact once the submission has been reviewed.
+If your CV is screened successful one of the international recruitment coordinator’s will be in contact once your submitted application has been reviewed against the essential criteria.
+One of the international recruitment coordinators will offer you the opportunity to participate in an initial telephone to ascertain more information around this employment opportunity.

 Stage 3 - Phone Screening Interview

-Once we have all documentation, as needed and required we will then proceed to a phone screening interview that will be conducted with the international recruitment coordinator.
+After this the international coordinator will proceed to conducting a phone screening interview.
 If successful from the phone screening interview, you will be invited to attend a face-to-face interview.
 Within the phone screening interview there will be opportunities to ask some additional questions, though please remember there is information within the Frequently Asked Questions.
 We aim to complete the phone screening interview in about 30-45 minutes.

 Stage 4 - Face to Face Interview & Employment References & Eligibility Check

-Please remember to bring your original documents with you to the interview, such as original Identifications and Qualifications as these will be verified by a member of the interview panel.
+Remember to bring your original documents with you to the interview, such as original identifications and qualification as these will be verified by a member of the interview panel.
 The exact information which will include the address of the interview venue will be shared within an email which will be your official invite.

 Safe Places for Children UK will ask for employment referrer details as these will be completed if reviewed successful.
-If you are successful from the face to face interview and employment reference checks, eligibility check and a review you will be required to attend the compulsory 1 day face to face training within the UK or Ireland.
+If you are successful from the face to face interview and employment reference checks, eligibility check and a review you will be required to attend the compulsory face to face one day training within the UK or Ireland.
 Dates will be shared with you as there are continued training dates throughout the year.
-Please note that you need to provide at least 2 references.
+Please note that you need to provide at least 2 references and attend the face to face training day.

 Stage 5 - State Checks & Onboarding Training Day

-Prior to attending one day on boarding training day you will be required to return the letter of conditional offer, don’t worry the international recruitment coordinator’s will be responsive in getting this information to you prior to the on boarding day.
+Prior to attending one day training you will be required to return the letter of conditional offer, don’t worry the international recruitment coordinator’s will be responsive in getting this information to you prior to the training day.

 There will be other documents needed but again this will outlined within the emails inviting you to attend one onboarding training day.
 Within some of the corresponding emails, there will be information in regards to the state specific checks needed for working with children & young people such as LCS2 & Blue Card for Queensland or the 395 Form that is needed for working within Western Australia.
-We recommend and advise completing these prior to attending training as these will be required prior to you flying to Australia.
-The detailed State Process Document will help but don’t forget that you can reach out to the International Recruitment co-ordinator for any assistance.
+We recommend and advise completing these prior to attending training as these will need to cleared prior to departing the UK or Ireland.
+The detailed State Process Document will help but don’t forget that you can reach out to the International Recruitment coordinator for any assistance.

 Stage 6 - Post Training